List of Final Destination characters: Kevin Fischer

 Kevin Fischer is one of the survivors of the Devil's Flight roller coaster crash, and possibly the ninth survivor to die.

 Kevin is a student at McKinley High School, and Carrie Dreyer's boyfriend, who visits the amusement park for his graduation night, and boards the Devil's Flight roller coaster with Carrie, his best friend Jason Wise, and Jason's girlfriend Wendy Christensen.
 Before the ride starts, Wendy has a premonition about the roller coaster's derailment—in which Kevin is bisected by a metal pipe.
 When she panics, Kevin ends up getting into a fight with Lewis Romero until they are all thrown off the ride with several other classmates, while Carrie and Jason stay on the front cars as the derailment occurs moments later.

 Despite his grief over Carrie's death, Kevin is fascinated by Wendy's experience, which leads him to learn about the Flight 180 explosion and the subsequent deaths of its survivors.
 He warns Wendy that Death is still after them, and she initially dismisses his theory; but when the survivors begin to die in bizarre accidents, they work together to save the remaining ones.
 Kevin is nearly killed at the local tricentennial fair when a malfunctioning barbecue grill explodes in his face, but Wendy pulls him back, and Death skips him.

 Five months later, Kevin coincidentally encounters Wendy and Julie Christensen on a subway; Wendy has another premonition in which the train derails, and Kevin is crushed between the train and the tunnel wall.
 When the events from the vision begin to occur in reality, he attempts to use the train's emergency brake as the screen cuts to black and a derailment sound is heard.
 Kevin's ultimate fate remains ambiguous and has been subject of discussion for years.

-In the alternate version, Kevin does not board the Devil’s Flight roller coaster, he later had a restraining order to Wendy after he gets obsessed to her, he was sent to the Iraq for army and later discharged, in the present day Kevin has been back to McKinley staying one hundred yards away from Christenen’s home.
+In the alternate version, Kevin does not board the Devil's Flight roller coaster, he later has a restraining order from Wendy after he gets obsessed with her, he was sent to the Iraq for army and later discharged, in the present day Kevin has been back to McKinley staying one hundred yards away from Christenen's home.

 During the opening credits of The Final Destination, the Train 081 crash involving his possible death is referenced.
 In Final Destination 5, Kevin's premonition death is shown in a montage before the end credits.